 A New Approach

-Much of the work with regards to older adults over the last decade has centred on how to deliver services and programs to “seniors” and then the “elderly” and is usually culturally underpinned as a “cost” or “service” to the community.
+Over the last decade, work in regards to older adults has centred on how to deliver services and programs to “seniors” with an underpinned “cost” or “service” to the community.
+Traditionally this has been focused at adult aged 70+, with little to no focus on adults aged 50 – 70.

 Based on personal interviews and coaching conducted with over 1,200 individuals, older adults leaving the paid workforce, either fully or phasing-out, have much in common.
 The notion of ‘gifting’ their skills is seen by older adults as a worthy use of their time, however, our significant research indicates that many individuals are in volunteer roles that don’t match with their skills or interests, rendering the volunteering experience as unrewarding and time-limited.